mashlosenok/RNAseq_PAS_finder/README.md

 # RNAseq_PAS_finder
-RNA-seq based polyadenylation sites (PAS) identification using adenine-rich softclips.
+Polyadenylation sites (PAS) identification from short RNA-seq reads with non-templated adenines (polyA reads).

 ## Input
 By default *RNAseq_PAS_finder* identifies PAS from all .bam files stored in `bams/` direcory.
 The input files have to be indexed.